 Personal injury protection coverage not only covers the policy holder, but also any passengers, or anyone using the car with the policyholder's permission.
 If you are a pedestrian injured by an Oregon insured motorist, you may be able to access the PIP coverage of the car that caused your injury if you have no other health insurance.

 Another important coverage to consider is "uninsured property damage."
 This is similar to the bodily injury coverage for injury sustained by an uninsured motorist.
-If you're car is damaged or destroyed by an uninsured or underinsured motorist, this coverage allows you to get the car fixed, or if necessary, replace the car if it is damaged beyond repair.
+If your car is damaged or destroyed by an uninsured or underinsured motorist, this coverage allows you to get the car fixed, or if necessary, replace the car if it is damaged beyond repair.